The Silent Whales of Lunar Sea

 The Silent Whales of Lunar Sea is the fifth full-length studio album by British folk metal band Skyclad.
 Its title is a homophonic pun: when said aloud in a non-rhotic accent (such as British or Australian accents) it sounds identical to "The Silent Wails of Lunacy".
+The album was since reissued alongside the band's first four albums, resulting in positive feedback.